ljungmark/always-on-top/README.md

-# Always-On-Stop
+# Always-On-Top

 ## Usage
+* Run compiled/application.exe
-Have any window in focus and press CTRL + Space to activate Always-On-Top mode.
+* Have any window in focus
+* Press CTRL + Space to activate Always-On-Top mode
-Press CTRL + Space again on the same window to deactivate Always-On-Top.
+* Optional: Press CTRL + Space again on the same window to deactivate Always-On-Top mode